 — any security encapsulation (e.g.,(#6016) TKIP/CCMP/GCMP Header and MIC) or Mesh Control fields; see 8.2.4.7.2

+NOTE 1—In an A-MSDU, the Mesh Control field is located in the A-MSDU Subframe Header (see Figure 8-33).
+In an MMPDU, the Mesh Control field is located within the MMPDU (see 8.5.18).
+Such Mesh Control fields need to be taken into account if a maximum A-MSDU or MMPDU size constraint applies, as well as if a maximum MPDU size constraint applies.

+NOTE 2—TKIP is not allowed with A-MSDUs (see 11.1.6) or MMPDUs (see 11.4.4.1), so need not be taken into account if a maximum A-MSDU or MMPDU size constraint applies.

+NOTE 3—Vendor-specific cipher suites might have larger security encapsulation sizes than TKIP/CCMP/GCMP.
+This needs to be taken into account if a maximum MPDU size constraint applies.

 Editor: In Table 8-13c, put a full stop at the end of each NOTE where not already present (and make sure all other NOTEs in the draft have a full stop at the end too).